It’s a SPOOKY time of year,

 ☠️ Stop the Use of Anticoagulant Rodenticides

 Rat poison kills more than just rats.
-Owls and other predators suffer severe secondary poisoning when they eat rats and mice that have ingested these poisons.
+Owls and other predators suffer secondary poisoning when they eat rats and mice that have ingested these poisons.
+The results can be fatal.

 🫙 Stop the Use of Glue Traps

-These traps are indiscriminate and inhumane, causing slow and needless suffering.
+These traps are indiscriminate and inhumane, causing slow and needless suffering to animals.
 They pose a danger to unintended victims, including owls.

 🪤 Use Owl-Friendly Rodent Traps

-Opt for more effective and humane pest control methods such as snap traps, electric traps, or non-lethal traps (live cages with an alert system).
+Opt for more effective, humane pest control methods such as snap traps, electric traps, or non-lethal traps (live cages with an alert system).
 Whatever you choose, be intentional, follow instructions, and target only the specific pest area.

 🦭 Seal Your Home

 Prevent rodents getting in your home in the first place.
 Et voilà!
-Traps are no longer necessary.
-Plug all the holes and gaps in your building.
-Keep food secure and remove items that attract rodents.
-Be especially vigilant in the autumn (or “fall” for you freedom folks) when the little devils are seeking a warm place to holiday for the winter.
-Find more tips at WikiHow – 12 Ways to Keep Your Home Free of Rodents.
+No more traps needed.
+Plug all the holes and gaps in your building, keep food secure and remove items that attract rodents.
+Be especially vigilant in the autumn (or “fall” for you freedom folks) when the little devils are seeking a warm place to rest up for the winter.
+More tips – 12 Ways to Keep Your Home Free of Rodents.

 🪹 Install Roosting Boxes